2. Finding Building Land for a New House in France

 A building plot in France is called a terrain a bâtir.

 The simplest way of doing so is to buy land already on the market with planning permission.
+There are generally plenty of them around.

 However, it is not the only way to find a site, for land zoned for construction may not always be on the market and land that might be available for construction may not yet have received planning permission.